RafaMMas/IberianFishHSMs/README.md

 #> [10] "ABENS" "ABEMO" "ABEMS" "ABEMX" "ABENP" "ABENT"
 ```

-`ListModels` output values can be use directly within to carry out
+`ListModels` output values can be use directly within
-habitat evaluations.
-In particula, `$Codes` are the names used to store
+`PredictHabitatSuitability` to carry out habitat evaluations.
+In
+particula, `$Codes` are the names used to store internally the available
-internally the available microhabitat suitability models.
+microhabitat suitability models.

 <br/>

 ### ListSelectedCoverTypes - List selected cover types in each microhabitat suitability model.

-There exist an interaction between the training data and the modelling
+There exist an interaction between training data and the selected
-technique, which can vary variable effects and importance (Eugster,
+modelling technique, which can vary variable effects and importance
-Leisch, and Strobl 2014).
-By means of cross-validation, during the
+(Eugster, Leisch, and Strobl 2014).
+By means of cross-validation, during
-development of the microhabitat suitability models we carried out a
+the development of the microhabitat suitability models we carried out a
 variable selection approach discarding those cover types that not
+improved model performance for Machine Learning (i.e., ANN-MLPs, RFs,
+SVMs) and statistical approaches (i.e., GAMs) and an analogous approach
+during the development of the Habitat Suitability Curves/Criteria (HSCs)
-improved model performance.
-This approach lead to different sets of
+and Fuzzy Rule-based Systems (FRBSs).
+This approach lead to different
-relevant cover types in each model.
+sets of relevant cover types in each model, although the core of
+relevant cover types is expected to coincide.
 The function
 `ListSelectedCoverTypes` allows inspecting the selected cover types for
 each model.
 The queries can be categorized by Species, Size, River,
 Model.type, Sampled.season, Valid.season, and/or Data.origin.
 When
 evaluating the microhabitat suitability, `PredictHabitatSuitability`
 selects and aggregates the appropriate cover types internally.
-This
-function does not need to be called explicitly.
+Therefore, this function does not need to be called explicitly.

 ``` r